Linklin814/website/_recipes/2026-5-18-burgersauce.md

 In the last few years lots of restaurants have pushed "specialty sauce" recipes.
 9 times out of 10 it just some thousand island recipe.
 That's what this is.

 I do not measure anything when i cook, so this is my best guess.
 Mess with the ratios to your prefence/availability.
 The ketchup and tomato paste are pretty interchangeable, but if you're using no tomato paste, add a tsp or so of sugar.

+The base of this recipe is mayo or plain greek yogurt.
+It doesn't matter what's used, but i recommend using at least some mayo, since it helps make the recipe creamier.